 Figure 9.
 Tree-BH architecture.
 Nodes represent statistical tests.
-Deviation from center and STD of x have multiple points for each trial, therefore a permutation and clustering procedure is used to extract the significant clusters, and only those will be included in the exploratory analysis.

 Expected Results

 In the reaching task, we expect to find a bias for the incorrect answer in the incongruent condition.
 A tendency to deviate toward the side opposite to the final correct answer will increase the total distance traveled, the AUC and the maximal absolute deviation from the optimal path but decrease the deviation from the center.
 The bias will also curve the average path towards the center, which will make the reach area smaller.
 In addition, an incongruent prime will evoke a cognitive conflict which is expected to increase the time it takes to reach a final decision.
 This will manifest in longer movement duration as well as in higher movement variation.